Nakht (high steward)

-Nakht was an ancient Egyptian official living around 1950 BC under king Senusret I in the Twelfth Dynasty.
+Nakht was an ancient Egyptian official who lived under king Senusret I in the 12th Dynasty.
 His main title was high steward.
-As high steward he was responsible for the domains providing the palace and the royal residence with food and other resources.
+As high steward, he was responsible for the domains providing the palace and the royal residence with food and other resources.

 Nakht is known from several sources.
-He was buried in Lisht near the Pyramid of Amenemhet I where his relief decorated tomb was excavated in 1894–95 and again in 1913–14.
-The tomb has a chapel (about 6.7 × 11.90 m), that was decorated with reliefs.
+He was buried in Lisht near the Pyramid of Amenemhet I where his relief decorated tomb excavated from 1894–1895 and again from 1913–1914.
+The tomb has a chapel (about 6.7 × 11.9 m), that was decorated with reliefs.
 Only few fragments of the relief decoration survived.
 Here was also found a life size statue that is now in the Egyptian Museum in Cairo.
 A second statue without provenance is today in Naples (National Archaeological Museum, Naples).
 He is also named on a control mark on one block at the pyramid of Senusret I at Lisht.
 The control mark is not dated but was found at a part of the building that was built in the second decade of the king's reign, providing a rough dating for Nakht.